 Voriconazole (used to treat infections caused by a fungus) and clarithromycin (used to treat infections).
 Your doctor may adjust your dose of Nexium Control if you also have severe liver problems and are treated for a long period of time.

 Erlotinib (used to treat cancer)

+Levothyroxine (used to treat hypothyroidism)

 Methotrexate (used to treat cancer and rheumatic disorders)